 Military Programs & Non-Profits Offering Support For Our Military Children

 Offers several different resources for military children.
 NMFA is proud to offer their Operation Purple Program which includes Operation Purple Camp (offering a free week of camp for military kids to connect), Operation Purple Healing Adventures (A Free 3-day experience to celebrate rediscovering family-fun and togetherness after an injury), Operation Purple Family Retreats (brings families from all uniformed services to beautiful outdoor locations to spend quality time reconnecting after a deployment) You can also learn about educational and Deployment resources on their website.

 The work of the Military Child Education Coalition (MCEC) is focused on ensuring quality educational opportunities for all military children affected by mobility, family separation, and transition.
 Learn more about their Resources and Programs on their website.

 BSF offers loads of programs, events and support systems designed to keep our military children happy and healthy!
 Beginning with literacy, transitioning to new schools and new neighborhoods, deployments, developing as budding civi assets bullying .
-Visit BSF to learn about their programs, MilKidz Resources, Way Cool Creativity Contest and Books on Bases.
+Visit BSF to learn about their programs, MilKidz Resources, Way Cool Creativity Contest and Blue Star Books events.
 Another great program for military members and their families is their Blue Star Museums and Blue Star Theatres Programs offering FREE ADMISSION to participating museums and theatres.
 Blue Star Museums is open Memorial Weekend to Labor Day Weekend offering great opportunity for military families to visit local museums.

 Offers several great resources for military families whether you are a parent looking for information about child development, a preteen or teen looking for tips on saving money or getting involved in your community, or help with deployment and PCSing.
 MilitaryOneSource offers fantastic resources and support.